Battle of Algiers (1956–1957)

-The Battle of Algiers was a campaign of urban guerrilla warfare carried out by the National Liberation Front (FLN) against the French Algerian authorities from late 1956 to late 1957.
-The conflict began with attacks by the FLN against the French forces followed by a terrorist attack on Algerian civilians in Algiers by a group of Pieds-Noirs (European settlers), aided by the police.
-Reprisals followed and the violence escalated, which lead the French Governor-General to deploy the French Army in Algiers to suppress the FLN.
-Civilian authorities gave full powers to General Jacques Massu who, operating outside the legal framework between January and September 1957, eliminated the FLN from Algiers.
+The Battle of Algiers (also called the great repression of Algiers) was a campaign fought during the Algerian War.
+It consisted of urban guerrilla warfare and terrorist attacks carried out by the National Liberation Front (FLN) against the French authorities in Algiers, and by the French authorities, army, and French terrorist organizations against the FLN.
+Both sides targeted civilians throughout the battle.
+The conflict began with attacks by the FLN against the French forces and Pieds-Noirs (European settlers) followed by a terrorist attack on Algerian civilians in Algiers by a group of settlers, part of the terrorist group "La Main Rouge", aided by the police.
+Reprisals followed and the violence escalated, leading the French Governor-General to deploy the French Army in Algiers to suppress the FLN.
+Civilian authorities gave full powers to General Jacques Massu who, operating outside legal frameworks between January and September 1957, eliminated the FLN from Algiers.
 The use of torture, forced disappearances and illegal executions by the French later caused controversy in France.

 Background

-In March 1955, Rabah Bitat, the head of the FLN in Algiers, was arrested by the French.
-Abane Ramdane, recently freed from prison, was sent from Kabylie to take the political direction of the city in hand.
+In March 1955, Rabah Bitat, head of the FLN in Algiers, was arrested by the French.
+Abane Ramdane, recently freed from prison, was sent from Kabylia to take the political direction of the city in hand.
 In a short time, Ramdane managed to revive the FLN in Algiers.
 On 20 August 1955, violence broke out around Philippeville, drastically escalating the conflict.

 In 1956, the "Algerian question" was to be debated at the United Nations.
-During the summer of 1956, secret negotiations between the French and Algerian separatists took place in Belgrade and Rome.
+During the summer of 1956, secret negotiations between the French and FLN took place in Belgrade and Rome.

 The Pied-noirs began to organise themselves into a paramilitary group under André Achiary, a former officer of the SDECE and under-prefect of Constantinois at the time of Sétif massacre.